 Transfer 5 g of starch to a 600 ml beaker and make a thick slurry with cold distilled water.
 Pour rapidly 500 ml of boiling distilled water over the slurry.
 Cool to room temperature.

-A-5.2.4 Metallic zinc — 99.5 percent content.
+A-5.2.4 Metallic zinc — 99.5 percent content

 A-5.3 Procedure